A modified thermodynamics of rotating and charged BTZ black hole: Thermodynamics of rotating BTZ black hole

 In case of BTZ black holes the specific heat coincides with the equilibrium value of canonical entropy at saddle point $S_0$ as there are no work terms.
 This suggest the leading-order entropy at equilibrium

 Without loss of generality, we replace coefficient $\frac{1}{2}$ in second term by a more general correction parameter ``$\alpha$".
 This leads to the most general form of corrected entropy

 Here ${\alpha}$ characterizes the effect of thermal fluctuations on the entropy of system.
 We observe here that the leading-order correction to canonical entropy of black hole is logarithmic in nature.
-For our considered system of charged rotating BTZ black holes, the canonical entropy at saddle point is known from Bekenstein-Hawking area law (\ref{s0}).
-Substituting the values of Hawking temperature (\ref{te}) and Bekenstein-Hawking area law entropy (\ref{s0}) in \ref{n}, we get the micro-canonical entropy of charged rotating BTZ black hole at equilibrium as follows,
+For our considered system of BTZ black holes, the canonical entropy at saddle point is known from Bekenstein-Hawking area law, from Eq. (\ref{s02}).
+Substituting the values of Hawking temperature, from (\ref{te2}) and Bekenstein-Hawking area law entropy from (\ref{s02}) in Eq. (\ref{n}), we get the micro-canonical entropy of rotating BTZ black hole at equilibrium as follows,

 To have a comparative analysis between the corrected and uncorrected entropy at equilibrium, we plot the obtained expression for corrected entropy against the event horizon radius for different values of correction parameter.